AshSama12/online-shoppers-purchasing-intention-dataset-analyze/README.md

 3. **Feature Distribution:**
    - Plotted histograms of numerical features, separated by the target variable.
-   - Created a correlation matrix heatmap.
+   - Created a correlation matrix heatmap

 ## Data Preprocessing